Skip to main content

 for the alleged criminal acts to be held criminally liable.
 This is a high threshold of culpability which requires a degree of foresight and knowledge of the criminal consequences of one’s actions amounting to either intentional malice or clear recklessness in the form of criminal negligence.
 By consequence, the Italian cases provided an alternative perspective on the impact of international arms transfers.
 This case was considered as particularly significant given its focus on the role of industry in arms exports, in addition to the government licensing decision-makers who have often been the sole focus of legal challenges to arms transfer decisions.

 The complainants had requested the prosecutor to open an investigation into the crimes of involuntary manslaughter, personal injury and abuse of power, however an investigation was only opened for the latter.
 The Italian prosecutor limited the scope of investigations to the offence of abuse of office.
 On 10 March 2023, the Judge for Preliminary Investigations in Rome dismissed the case, on the basis that it could not be proven that UAMA officials had the intent to procure a pecuniary advantage to the company.
-In the same decision, the court stablished that UAMA directors were “certainly aware of the possible use of the arms sold by RWM to Saudi Arabia in the conflict in Yemen to the detriment of civilians.”
-Nevertheless “they continued to issue arms export licences to the company RWM even in the following years, in violation of at least Articles 6 and 7 of the Arms Trade Treaty (ATT)”.
+In the same decision, the court established that UAMA directors were “certainly aware of the possible use of the arms sold by RWM to Saudi Arabia in the conflict in Yemen to the detriment of civilians.”
+Nevertheless “they continued to issue arms export licences to the company RWM even in the following years, in violation of at least Articles 6 and 7 of the [ATT]”.

 Since the charges against the officials of UAMA were considered ill-founded, the judge ordered, without further argumentation, the dismissal of the investigation also in relation to the manager of RWM Italia S.p.A.